 The world have learned to understand and adapt to Cornish Cross best cooking practices, and now it is time to re-learn and re-adapt to cooking methods ideal for bred-to-standard heritage breeds, including American Bresse Chickens.

 In the grocery store, "chicken" comes in three categories.
 1) "Cornish Game Hens" are Cornish Cross that are 3-4 weeks old.
-2) "Fryers" are CX that are processed at 6-7 week of age.
-And 3) One can purchase older and bigger roaster and stewer birds.
+2) "Fryers" are CX that are processed at 6-7 weeks of age.
+And 3) One can purchase older and bigger CX roaster and stewer birds.

 When it comes to American Bresse, age distinctions become much more significant as regards HOW to cook Bresse chicken, especially for those who grow them and can butcher them at any age.